Gio-Choi/gio-choi.github.io/_news/announcement_MSCI.md

 related_posts: false
 ---

-I joined MSCI as an Sustainability & Climate Research Intern and will continue working until I begin my Master's program this fall.
+I joined MSCI as an Research Intern and will continue working until I begin my Master's program this fall.